rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 #### 3. What is the frequency of specific soil conditions at a horticultural site?

 1. Say that at `Hort_Client` property named `hc_175`, we want to get soil condition frequencies relevant to this property.
+We achieved the desired filtering, using the [`WHERE`](https://neo4j.com/docs/developer-manual/current/cypher/clauses/where/) condition as part of the `MATCH` clause.
   ```sql
 MATCH (h:Hort_Client)-[:HAS]->(s:Soil_Issue)<-[:INVESTIGATES]-(ss:Soil_Service)<-[:REQUESTS]-(h:Hort_Client)
 WHERE h.name='hc_175'